MarkForesman/Hack2024Doorbell/TestApp/README.md

 ## Setup

-- to setup you need to copy the .env.template fiie to .env and add connection string
+- To setup you need to copy the .env.template fiie to .env and add connection string